Puerto Rico Disabled Veteran Benefits

 What it is: several smaller but real benefits — free burial, fee-free government certificates, a tax exemption on war-surplus property, and priority service.

 - Fee-free government certificates: Puerto Rico and municipal offices (courts, registries, bureaus) must issue, free of charge, certificates a veteran, spouse, surviving spouse, or minor children need for official use — including criminal-record certificates, tax-filing and tax-debt certificates, vital-records (demographic registry) certificates, and university transcripts (transcripts free for children up to age 25).
+For birth/marriage certificates from the Registro Demográfico, this is generally one free copy per year; additional copies cost $10.00.

 - War-surplus property: war-surplus material a veteran buys for personal use is exempt from all taxes and excise as long as its total value is no more than $5,000.